-The Bruins completed the regular season with a 25-1 record and a No.2 national ranking (behind Houston).
+The Bruins completed the regular season with a 25-1 record and a No. 2 national ranking (behind Houston).
 Only one Pac-8 foe came within eight points of the Bruins, who set a school record by averaging 93.4 points per game for the season.
 In the regionals, UCLA defeated New Mexico State and Santa Clara to advance to the semifinals against Houston.

 The rematch at the Los Angeles Sports Arena was no contest.
-Alcindor, Allen and Lynn scored 19 points each and the Bruins, playing a diamond-andone defense against Elvin Hayes and the Cougars (Shackelford was the one), roared to a 53-31 halftime lead and a 101-69 triumph.
-The next day, the Bruins earned their fourth NCAA title in five years : led UCLA's attack with a 26.2 average, followed by with a 78-55 win against North Carolina.
+Alcindor, Allen and Lynn scored 19 points each and the Bruins, playing a diamond-and-one defense against Elvin Hayes and the Cougars (Shackelford was the one), roared to a 53-31 halftime lead and a 101-69 triumph.
+The next day, the Bruins earned their fourth NCAA title in five years with a 78-55 win against North Carolina.